CopterExpress/clover/docs/en/rviz.md

 > **Hint** You can use the [preconfigured virtual machine image](simulation_vm.md) with ROS and Clover toolkit.

-Install package `ros-melodic-desktop-full` or `ros-melodic-desktop` using the [installation documentation](http://wiki.ros.org/melodic/Installation/Ubuntu).
+Install package `ros-noetic-desktop-full` or `ros-noetic-desktop` using the [installation documentation](http://wiki.ros.org/noetic/Installation/Ubuntu).

 Start rviz
 ---